Table of contents

 There is nothing worse than having to do tediously repeat the same action over and over again.
 With macros, such problems will never happen again.
 They help save valuable time and reduce the amount of repetitive work.
 To start, select Tools, then Macros → Record macro.

-This may be one of the most useful tips for Google Sheets.
+This may be one of the most useful tips for Google Sheets, helping you to quickly format text, edit and build custom applications.
 If you want to use this application more efficiently, make sure you know the keyboard shortcuts.
 To learn some handy keyboard shortcuts, go to Help → Keyboard shortcuts.

-Add-ons are a very good way to extend the functionality of Sheets.
-One of them is Bubbles, used for original data visualization, and WorkLoadTimer, which is great for checking work efficiency.
+Add-ons are a very good way to extend the functionality of Sheets, not so much on the competitor Excel document One of them is Bubbles, used for original data visualization, and WorkLoadTimer, which is great for checking work efficiency.
 Just click “Get add-ons” in the “Add-ons” tab, select the add-on you are interested in and click Install.